seng637-Winter/seng637-a1-CA-Proc/seng637-a1-team-5.md

 In order to create a useful exploratory testing plan, all members needed to be familiar with the SUT.
 First we reviewed the requirements document contained within Appendix B. This review identified a number of system behaviours and constraints that the software must meet.
 As well, each team member independently completed the system familiarization, outlined within the assignment document.

 As this was exploratory rather than scripted, our testing plan was not intended to be fully exhaustive.
-Instead we proposed to provide opportunities to explore most or all of the use cases, and to perform roughly two tests for every major system behavior listed in the requirements document.
+Instead, we proposed to provide opportunities to explore most or all of the use cases, and to perform roughly two tests for every major system behavior listed in the requirements document.
 We wanted the tester to explore one positive test (normal behaviour expected to function normally), and one negative test where possible (abnormal behaviour expected to fail).
 We also encouraged exploring any specific constraints outlined within the requirements document (eg. only dispensing $20 bills).
 Testers were encouraged to dig deeper if they saw any errors, or were curious about a behaviour.
 When a function could have multiple options such as transferring money between a selection of accounts, testers weren't directed to exhaustively test all the options, but to only pick one or two.
 This is an area that could be investigated further during scripted or exhaustive testing.

 We felt that this framework would allow us to give a wide span of attention to the overall performance of the system, and give insight into any areas which would warrant further attention if necessary for a more in-depth series of tests.